Lottery companies cash in as China raises bet on punters

 Unlike the United States and Europe, where prizes can climb into the hundreds of millions of dollars, China caps jackpots at 10 million yuan ($1.65 million).
 Tickets sell for 2 yuan to 200 yuan, with proceeds supporting sports and welfare charities.

-Lottery products are typically sold through authorized stations throughout the country in the form of physical tickets.
+Lottery products are typically sold through authorised stations throughout the country in the form of physical tickets.
 These range from dedicated lottery stores to counters in supermarkets, post offices and gas stations.

 Beijing is expected to announce new rules in 2014 that will clarify and detail legislation in the fast growing industry.
 New license approvals are likely to be issued within the next two years, say industry experts, but specifics remain unclear.